heig-iict-ida/crpo/README.md

 If needful, I no more will pray<br/>
 In peace with myself I forgive.<br/>*

-Here are unedited lines generated by GPoeT trained to generate the AABB rhyming pattern:
+Here are unedited lines generated by the GPoeT model trained to generate the AABB rhyming pattern (this model is not included in the current version):

 *The prince of men in arms he heard<br/>
 So bold, so bold the warrior plundered<br/>